elenlefoll/TextbookEnglish/index.md

 This is the online appendix.
 It includes the full code for all the analyses and the figures.
 The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
 All the code published on this page and in the repository is licensed under ???.
 The plots and tables are all licensed under CC-BY 4.0.

-The thesis itself is available upon request.
+The thesis itself is not yet published but is available upon request.

 You can use the [editor on GitHub](https://github.com/elenlefoll/TextbookEnglish/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.